CarlViberg/CarlViberg.github.io/_posts/2016-11-9-questions-for-1dv022.markdown

 + Modularizations.

-+ Easier to follow the "DRY" principle.
++ Easier to follow the 'DRY' principle.

 + Nesting.